 \subsection{C. Baseline Seq-VPR Methods}

-As the choice of image encoder backbone greatly influences performance and efficiency, the main goals of Adapt-STformer, we first compare our method with four representative Seq-VPR baselines without a foundation model image encoder.
-Namely, we experiment with SeqNet \cite{Garg_2021_seqnet}, SeqVLAD \cite{Mereu_2022_seqvlad}, STformer \cite{Zhao_2024_attention}, and JIST \cite{Berton_2024_jist}, applying the same training and testing procedure described above.
-In section \ref{SOTA_investigation}, we evaluate Adapt-STformer against SOTA VPR methods \cite{lu2024cricavpr, 10884025}.
+As the choice of encoder backbone greatly influences performance and efficiency, we first compare Adapt-STformer (ours) with four representative Seq-VPR baselines without a foundational encoder backbone.
+Namely, we experiment with SeqNet \cite{Garg_2021_seqnet}, SeqVLAD \cite{Mereu_2022_seqvlad}, STformer \cite{Zhao_2024_attention}, and JIST \cite{Berton_2024_jist}.
+In section \ref{SOTA_investigation}, we evaluate Adapt-STformer against SOTA VPR methods \cite{lu2024cricavpr, 10884025} that utilize a foundational encoder backbone.
 For a fairer comparison with such methods trained on much larger datasets, we also analyze their performance under inference time constraints, which produces further insights on the value of Adapt-STformer's efficiency.

 \textbf{Evaluation Criteria.} Following prior work, we measure VPR performance by Recall@K, which counts a query correct if at least one of the top-K retrieved candidates lies within 10 m for Oxford RobotCar and NuScenes, or within $\pm$1 frame for Nordland.